amethyst/amethyst/CONTRIBUTING.md

 you.
 Though it helps save time, don't worry!
 We won't mind if you accidentally post a duplicate issue.

+Please note that if an issue can only be reproduced on a nightly compiler it will be closed and marked "Will not fix."
+If an issue can only be reproduced on a beta compiler the next action is to determine if this issue will also occur in the next release of stable.
+If it will, we'll address it, otherwise it will be closed as "Will not fix."

 That's all there is to it!
 Thanks for posting your issue; we'll take it to heart and try our best to resolve it.